Reconnecting Our Roots

 - Engaging with Native Community members for cultural teachings

-- Participating in art and storytelling
+- Participating in photography, art, and storytelling

 For any further questions, please contact the NAI Program Specialist Deacon at deacon.deboer@mnhs.org.